Secarian/GoWDOS/src/agi-doc.md

     //Put other flags here

-    //Start subservice pipeline and flag parsing (This function call will also do flag.parse()) handler = aroz.HandleFlagParse(aroz.ServiceInfo{
+    //Start subservice pipeline and flag parsing (This function call will also do flag.parse()) handler = wdos.HandleFlagParse(wdos.ServiceInfo{
         Name: "Demo Subservice",
-        Desc: "A simple subservice code for showing how subservice works in ArOZ Online",
+        Desc: "A simple subservice code for showing how subservice works in WDOS Online",
         Group: "Development",
         IconPath: "demo/icon.png",
         Version: "0.0.1",